-The pandemic has not been easy.
-Many of us have been experiencing increasing feelings of restlessness, anxiety and even panic.
+The pandemic was not easy.
+Many of us have been experiencing increasing feelings of restlessness, anxiety, and even panic.
 I can hear more and more people in my social circles being diagnosed and treated for anxiety and depression.
-The fact that it’s so common these days somehow makes people think that it’s the new human condition.
-I refused to accept.
-I wanted to figure out how to beat anxiety.
+The fact that it’s so common these days somehow makes people think it’s the new human condition.
+I refused to accept and wanted to figure out how to beat anxiety.

-Recently I took my kids to their pediatrician’s appointment where we discussed this topic.
-We discussed many things that I thought were simple to understand and the steps he outlined for reducing anxiety was so practical and do-able.
-I want to share these along with my own research in the hope they maybe helpful for you as well.
-In fact, I created a little ‘good habits’ diagram with obvious things we can do – a nice little reminder to actually do them.
+I took my kids to their pediatrician’s appointment, where we discussed this topic.
+We discussed many things that I thought were simple to understand, and the steps he outlined for reducing anxiety were practical and doable.
+I want to share these along with my own research in the hope they may be helpful for you as well.
+In fact, I created a little ‘good habits’ diagram with obvious things we can do – a nice little reminder to do them.

-- Experiencing feelings of anxiety here and there is a normal part of life.
-However, if the feelings are so persistent and intense that they interfere with day do day life, then its important to consult a mental health professional.
+Anxiety is not uncommon, but…experiencing anxiety here and there is a normal part of life.
+However, if the feelings are so persistent and intense that they interfere with day-to-day life, it’s important to consult a mental health professional.

 Anxiety begets Anxiety

 Being around anxious people can create or increase one’s own anxiety.
 It could be called ‘second-hand anxiety’!
 This is because we have certain cells in the brain called mirror neurons.
 These are responsible for feeling empathy, which is a great thing about humans.
 However, not so great for our own levels of anxiety, which increase by internalizing someone else’s stresses.
 Just being conscious of these ‘contagious’ effects can help us.